 Three toxicological studies have been performed on 4 GM yeast creams in comparison with yeast cream from the conventional counterpart and non-GM, QPS yeast strain S. cerevisiae X2180.1A.
-Yeast cream from strain YAK729 of this application was one of the 4 GM yeast creams in the study.
+One of these 4 strains was YAK1214.6.
 The three toxicity studies are: